 Despite the never ending amount of available alternatives, categorized according to its main notes and family such as floral, spicy or woody, there are those who develop a special bond with a unique scent which often becomes somewhat of a trademark.
 Then again, others prefer to continuously rotate their selection to cover the widest possible spectrum.
 Whichever group you fall into, I believe one should have at least as many fragrances as “fashion” seasons.

 Much like what happens with garments come a new season, your scent should follow and adapt to the days to come.
 Summer is time for fresher fragrances, with hints of fruit or citruses overpowering the more wintery notes of spices and wood.
-If you’re looking for a unique essence with strong personality give Diptyque Philosykos a try; I’ve been wearing it for a while now and I must say it has become a personal favourite along with the discontinued Paul Smith London.
+If you’re looking for a unique essence with a strong personality give Diptyque Philosykos a try; I’ve been wearing it for a while now and I must say it has become a personal favorite along with the discontinued Paul Smith London